MirianaPassarotto/Advanced-Scientific-Python-Programming/README.md

-# Advanced Scientific Python Programming
+# Advanced Scientific Python Programming Project

 This project focuses on pre-processing, cleaning, and analyzing machine sounds.
 The goal is to use data from a lawnmower or another machine, depending on the available data.